Chrissy Teigen and More Creators Who Have Quit Social Media For Mental Health

 In addition to Chrissy Teigen and Addison Rae, singer-songwriter Lizzo has also taken time away from social media for her mental health.
 On January 5th, 2020 Lizzo tweeted “Yeah I can’t do this Twitter sh– no more.. too many trolls..
 I’ll be back when I feel like it.”
 So far, the hip-hop artist still does not “feel like it.”
 Lizzo’s Twitter account is still active.
 However, tweets are released by her management team.
 Lizzo was well-known on Twitter for spreading motivational thoughts and body image positivity.
 Unfortunately, this made her a target for trolls and harassment.
 This would eventually lead to her decision to leave the platform.

 In conclusion, Chrissy Teigen joins a long list of popular celebrities and creators who have chosen to stop using social media for their mental health.
 Whether Teigen will eventually return to Twitter is yet to be seen.
 In addition to Teigen, Addison Rae, and Lizzo, there have been numerous popular figures who were not mentioned that have received vast amounts of social media abuse.
-If you’re interested in learning more about social media for mental health, influencer marketing strategy, and more from industry experts, reach out to us today!
+If you’re interested in learning more about social media for mental health, influencer marketing strategy, and more from industry experts, visit Captiv8.io for more info!